coryodaniel/talks/debugging-kubernetes-workloads/README.md

 <!--

-In this scenario we exceeding a CPU quota applied to our namespace.
-If you examine the YAML file you'll see that a resource quota was applied that said the maximum total request size for a containers CPU is 50m, but we requested 500m.
+We exceeding a CPU quota applied to our namespace.

+Examining the YAML file you'll see a resource quota was applied.

+Maximum total CPU request size for all containers CPU is 50m, but we requested 500m.

+SHOW, DESCRIBE QUOTAS

+That quota is probably too low.

 Many other issues causing PENDING pods including:

 * Taints & affinities
 * PENDING PVCs
-* Scheduler or kubelet errors -->
+* Scheduler or kubelet errors

+-->

 ---